Jaynabergman/WETO_ddRAD/05_Filtering/08_SNPfiltR.md

 ## Filtering settings

-See R markdown (*01_VCF_filtering-HO0.5.Rmd*) for the code that was ran and for the graphs that were used to help infrom the settings.See supplementary material for tests done on filtering settings.
+See R markdown (*01_VCF_filtering-HO0.5.Rmd*) for the code that was ran and for the graphs that were used to help infrom the settings.
+See supplementary material for testing values of different filtering settings.

 **Input vcf file was first filtered to have a max observed heterozygosity of 0.5 in *populations* in STACKS.** 71,000 sites were filtered out - resulting in 4,606,447 varaint sites to start with.